 The FTC is sending payments to 2,573 people who filed a late claim in response to the FTC’s Suboxone Settlement.
 These consumers were allegedly overcharged for Suboxone® Film, a prescription drug used to treat opioid addiction.

 In 2019 and 2020, the FTC reached settlements totaling $60 million with the companies responsible for Suboxone®.
 The FTC says that these companies violated antitrust laws by preventing patients from choosing lower-priced generic versions of the drug.
 The FTC first sent payments in May 2021, which resulted in more than $58.4 million in refunds.

 Now, the FTC is sending checks totaling more than $369,000 to people who filed a claim after the original deadline and were not previously paid.

 All available funds have been distributed.
 If you would like to see a breakdown of funds, please visit the FTC’s refund dashboard page for the Suboxone settlement.

-If you receive a check, please cash it within 90 days.
+If you get a check, please cash it within 60 days.

-We provide answers to frequently asked questions below.
+You can find answers to common questions about refund payments on our FAQ page.
 If you have any other questions, please call the refund administrator at 1-877-545-0238.